 - facilitate a statewide network of libraries offering summer meal programs to encourage communication, mentorship, and the sharing of best practices.

-Please note: The Lunch at the Library resources represent the viewpoints of CLA and CSMC, and the experiences of those involved with Lunch at the Library, exclusively.
+Please note: The Lunch at the Library resources represent the viewpoints of CLA, and the experiences of those involved with Lunch at the Library, exclusively.
 Questions regarding USDA summer nutrition program policies and procedures should always be directed to the state agency administering the program or USDA.